 So how can you help?

 We need donations to "Give the Gift of Water".
-Each unit will cost $1,145 to install, bringing the project cost in Brely to $10,050 with two units that are already installed.
+Each unit will cost $1,145 to install, bringing the project cost in Brely to $10,050 with units that are already installed.
 Every donation brings this village closer to having clean drinking water and closer to having a sustainable farming village with the possibility of a third crop.
 Please consider helping this very worthy cause.